DudeShift/Media-Control-Knob-Attiny85/README.md

 ## Wiring Diagram
 ![](Wiring.png)

+Note: P3 and P4 are used for USB HID and thus cannot be used as GPIO.
+P5 on official (non-clone) Attiny85 is a hardware reset and cannot be used as GPIO.
+You can however flash the bootloader (which some aliexpress clones already have) to disable that reset and allow P5 to be a GPIO.
+I did not test if my Attiny85s from Aliexpress for this and just used P1, P2, and P3 as shown.

 ## Media Control Knob Settings
 ### ClickEncoder encoder settings
 * `encoder.setAccelerationEnabled(bool)` turns on or off acceleration.
 You can edit the acceleration speed settings in ClickEncoder.cpp